snhstq/IBM3705_R5/README.md

 Warning: Switching a channel adapter is immediate.
 If the (3705) unit is still online while switching, various I/O related errors will occur.
 An IPL might be needed to recover from this situation.
 So before switching, make sure the unit is offline.

 The DISPLAY FUNCTION SELECT:
-switch PF 3 changes the switch.
+PF 3 changes the switch.
 The current selection is highlighted.
 The selections are:
 - STATUS: This shows the current 3705 status in the A and B DISPLAY.
 If there is a CCU check, a red light will appear in the CCU CHECKS box.
 During normal operation the display will be empty.
 - STORAGE ADDRESS: This can be used to display the contents of a 3705-storage location.
 Enter the address using the HEX switches A-F. If a valid address is entered, the address will be shown in DISPLAY A, the contents in DISPLAY B. If an invalid address is set, the ADDRESS EXCEPT “light” will go on.
 - REGISTER ADDRESS: This can be used to show the contents of one of the 3705 (input) registers.
 When this function is selected, HEX switch B and D will be highlighted.
 These can be used to enter the register address; the other switches cannot be used.
 The switch settings are shown in DISPLAY A, the high-order bits of byte 0 and 1.
 The content of the register is show in DISPLAY B, bytes 0 and 1.